-Raising further awareness concerning the European Rules for juvenile offenders subject to sanctions or measures, the Council of Europe Guideline for child friendly justice and relevant international standards and pay particular attention to the rules regarding the use of force and restraint, disciplinary procedure, searching, monitoring and complaint mechanisms and guidelines regarding fair treatment, including adequate information and legal and other appropriate assistance for juveniles;

-- > Providing further guidance and assistance with regard to the incorporation of European standards (in concrete details) into national (statutory) law and lower regulations and policies; - Providing further guidance and assistance with regard to the implementation of the above mentioned legislation and policies, including education and training of institutional staff and police officials, as well as child friendly information towards juveniles in institutions; - > Stimulating and conducting further research (data collection and in depth analysis) with regard to: - Violence by staff, including the use of legally sanctioned violence such as force and restraint, disciplinary measures and search and screening mechanisms; - Violence by juveniles towards staff; - Violence against girls; - Violence against juveniles in adult facilities; - Experiences of juveniles with regard to violence and their opportunities to remedy unlawful and arbitrary treatment effectively; - Policies and procedures with regarding to the mental health of juveniles, among other in relation to self-inflicted violence and related causes; - Substance abuse of juveniles in the context of institutions; - The use of solitary confinement and related forms of isolation; - Recruitment of staff, including specialized staff (e.g. psychologists and psychiatrists); - Quality of education and training of staff with regard to the use of legally sanctioned violence, including the use of force and restraints and disciplinary measures, with a special focus on their use as a measure of last resort.
+- Promoting further awareness concerning the European Rules for juvenile offenders subject to sanctions or measures and other relevant international standards, such as the Council of Europe's Guidelines for child friendly justice, and pay particular attention to the rules regarding the use of force and restraint, disciplinary procedures, searching, monitoring and complaint mechanisms and guidelines regarding fair and child friendly treatment, including adequate information and legal and other appropriate assistance for juveniles; - Providing detailed guidance and (technical) assistance with regard to the incorporation of European standards (in concrete details) into national (statutory) law and lower regulations and policies; - Providing further guidance and assistance with regard to the implementation of the above mentioned legislation and policies, including education and training of institutional staff and police officials, as well as child friendly information towards juveniles in institutions; - Stimulating and conducting further research (data collection and in depth analysis) and dissemination of best practises with regard to the following issues: - Violence by staff, including the use of legally sanctioned violence such as force and restraint, disciplinary measures and search and screening mechanisms; special attention should be given to the prevention of the use of solitary confinement and related forms of isolation or separation; - Violence by juveniles towards staff; - Violence against girls; - Violence against juveniles in adult facilities; - Experiences of juveniles with regard to violence and their opportunities to remedy unlawful and arbitrary treatment effectively; - Policies and procedures with regarding to the mental health of juveniles, including substance abuse, among other in relation to self-inflicted violence and related causes; - Recruitment of staff, including specialized staff (e.g. psychologists and child and youth psychiatrists); - Quality of education and training of staff with regard to: anger management; prevention of sexual violence; problem solving skills; the use of legally sanctioned violence, including the use of force and restraints and disciplinary measures, with a special focus on their use as a measure of last resort.